vrijune/web-dev11-jsp/README.md

-Web Lab 11 &ndash; Servlets
+Web Lab 12 &ndash; JSP/JSTL/EL
 ==========

 Begin by forking this repository into your namespace by clicking the ```fork``` button above, then selecting your username from the resulting window.